Why Stress Management Is Important

 Stress is defined as the state of mental, physical or emotional strain or tension that results from demanding circumstances.
-Those demanding circumstances can be examples such as work, relationship problems, responsibilities to your family, negative changes, traumatic experiences, social situations or even something as little as the traffic when commuting to and from work.
-Managing Stress is extremely important as stress causes innumerable consequences to your mental, physical and emotional well-being.
+These demanding circumstances can be work, relationship problems, responsibilities to your family, negative changes, traumatic experiences, social situations or even something as little as the traffic when commuting to and from work.
+Stress management is extremely important as stress causes innumerable consequences to your mental, physical and emotional well-being.
 This article will give you reasons on why you should avoid stress and take care of it if you are stressed out.

 Physiology of Stress